 Via a right click on any mail folder, you’ll get the option to add it to your Favorites list but you can also use drag & drop.
 To remove them, simply right click on them again to get the option to remove them.

-In Outlook 2010 and Outlook 2013, you can also use the “Show in Favorites” button on the Folder tab to add and remove folders.
+In Outlook 2010, 2013 2016 and 2019 (but not in Outlook for Office 365 with the Single Line Ribbon), you can also use the “Show in Favorites” button on the Folder tab to add and remove folders.

 Benefits of Favorites over the Outlook Today implementation is that you can always access them directly (but also can minimize the section since Outlook 2007 if you want to) and that you can also directly add Search Folders to it which requires a trip to the Registry for Outlook Today.